 You may have coverage for complicated, inpatient dental procedures in the hospital.
 But for everything else—like cleanings, x-rays, implants, and dentures—you need another dental insurance policy.
 Many seniors don't think they can afford dental insurance and skip it altogether, often leading to unnecessary dental work.

 What Does Dental Insurance for Seniors Typically Include?

 Basic dental insurance policies include cleanings, exams, x-rays, fillings, extractions, and some repairs.
 More expensive coverage may include endodontics, periodontics, dentures, implants, orthodontia, and cosmetic services.
-It may be better to steer clear of basic plans, especially if you need a major procedure like dentures or implants.
+It may be better to steer clear of basic plans, especially because seniors are more likely to need a major procedure like dentures or implants.

 What Does Dental Insurance for Seniors Typically Exclude?

 There is a pattern among basic dental insurance.
-The cheapest, most basic plans may not offer coverage for major procedures like root canals, dentures, or implants.
+The cheapest, most basic plans may not cover major procedures like root canals, dentures, or implants.
 It's also common to see waiting periods of six to 12 months, depending on the policy.